Monicascz/Monicascz/README.md

   🥗 I am currently working with Sweetgreen on a 3 month contract to build an internal scheduling tool using Ruby, Ruby on Rails, and React.js.

   🔭 My favorite project that I have worked on was a tool to help a nonprofit track the services they provide to support individuals who are homeless or need extra financial assistance.
-You can check out the progress of this tool on my pinned repositories.

   🎓 My favorite thing about being a software enginner is collaborating with others on challenging problems, sharing expertise with other teachnically minded creatives, and learning new skills constantly.